 Borderline Personality Disorder Treatment

-BPD is a serious psychiatric illness, and the treatment thereof is notoriously challenging, but there are various modalities available.
+BPD is a serious psychiatric illness, and treating it is notoriously challenging, but there are various modalities available.

 Additionally, exercising and consuming foods or supplements high in choline and tryptophan can benefit neurotransmitters such as acetylcholine and serotonin, which help with emotion and mood regulation.
 Natural bright light helps, and meditation has been proven to increase dopamine in the brain.

-Hope for BPD (bipolar disorder in men) and Addiction
+Can BPD Be Cured?
+Hope for Men with BPD and Addiction

 There is no hard-and-fast cure for borderline personality disorder.
 People with BPD often need extensive mental health services, including hospitalization.
 Yet, with help, many BPD sufferers improve over time and lead productive lives.

 The addiction counseling services and behavior therapies for drug abuse offered at Reflections Recovery Center have a long history of helping men recover from addiction.
 Additionally, our team has the know-how and experience to uncover underlying mental health illnesses while treating the drug abuse or alcohol problem.

 Recovery can be intense, especially when facing a dual diagnosis, but we have seen many men heal from the enormous emotional burdens the disease of addiction placed on them and their loved ones.

 If you suspect your loved one struggles with addiction and borderline personality disorder or another mental health issue, do not hesitate to get him into a program that addresses the addiction, has a working knowledge of dual diagnosis and treats co-occurring disorders.